 All parents, and single adults and households without children with incomes not exceeding 75 percent of FPG, who are not pregnant, are covered under MinnesotaCare for most, but not all, services covered under MA.
-These individuals are subject to the following benefit limitations.7
+These individuals are subject to the following benefit limitations.11

 - Inpatient hospital services are subject to an annual benefit limit of \$10,000.
-This limit does not apply to parents with household incomes that do not exceed 175 percent of FPG. - Outpatient mental health services are limited to diagnostic assessments; psychological testing; explanation of findings; day treatment; partial hospitalization; individual, family, and group psychotherapy; and medication management.
+This limit does not apply to parents with household incomes less than or equal to 175 percent of FPG. - Outpatient mental health services are limited to diagnostic assessments; psychological testing; explanation of findings; day treatment; partial hospitalization; individual, family, and group psychotherapy; and medication management.
+The limitation on outpatient mental health services will not apply beginning January 1, 2008, except that coverage for mental health case management is effective January 1, 2009.